-With so many different types of IoT devices and low power electronics, we don’t always have a standard design that fits the bill.
-Luckily, we are well suited to produce custom panels of many different sizes and shapes.
+With many different types of IoT devices and low-power electronics, we don’t always have a standard design that meets customer’s needs.
+Luckily, we produce custom panels built to your specific requirements.

 You can review, ask questions, and offer changes or modifications until you are satisfied with the design proposal.

 After approving the design proposal, PowerFilm engineers begin building and assembling functional prototypes.

 Depending on the design, prototypes may be ‘built by hand’ and not look exactly like the production unit.
 Changes between prototype and volume production are clearly defined in the product proposal.

 Prototype assembly usually takes 2-3 weeks for simple builds but could take longer for more intricate designs or custom materials.

 With functional prototypes complete, testing in the application environment is critical in determining a solar solution’s performance.